Jan 3, 2014

 Up to 90,000 fans have been known to cram into this massive college football celebration in Texas, and now Vivid Seats has Cotton Bowl tickets for this proud January tradition.
-In its 75+ year history, the Cotton Bowl Classic has featured nearly every big-time NCAA program, and now the game can call the gorgeous new Cowboys Stadium its home.
+In its 75+ year history, the Cotton Bowl Classic has featured nearly every big-time NCAA program, and now the game can call the sprawling AT&T Stadium its home.
 With this state of the art facility as the setting, Cotton Bowl tickets will again be met with fervent demand.
 We offer an array of seats throughout stadium so that you can find the spot you truly desire.
 While a game of this magnitude is best enjoyed up-close or in a skybox, cheap Cotton Bowl tickets can also be located for those on a budget.

 There are plenty of online ticket marketplaces out there, but Vivid Seats sets itself apart with the most considerate customer service around.
 We'll work with you each step of the way until you're satisfied with the order.
 Our friendly staff is always ready to help, and can be reached conveniently via our live chat.
 We know how important these Cotton Bowl football tickets are, and want to ensure that you maximize your experience at the stadium.